When Spoof Detectors Travel: Evaluation Across 66 Languages in the Low-Resource Language Spoofing Corpus

 \section{Conclusion}

-Using the proposed LRLspoof corpus, a 2,732 hours of spoofed-only speech from 24 open-source TTS systems spanning 66 languages, we evaluated 11 public CMs at a fixed EER-calibrated operating point set on pooled external benchmarks, and tested them without adaptation across all language and synthesizer subsets.
-The results suggest that many CMs do not transfer reliably under language shift: spoof rejection varies with specific language–synthesizer pairs rather than the synthesizer alone, indicating notable interaction effects that merit explicit consideration in future evaluations and model design.
+Across 11 public CMs evaluated on LRLspoof at a transferred EER threshold, spoof rejection varies with specific language–synthesizer pairs rather than the synthesizer alone.
+This interaction effect indicates that many CMs do not transfer reliably under language shift, and merits explicit consideration in future evaluation and model design.